primate-run/primate/docs/docs/platform.md

 # Platforms

 Primate runs on **Node**, **Bun**, and **Deno** via `rcompat`.
-It avoids runtime-specific APIs and defers differences to `rcompat`.
+It avoids runtime-specific APIs and abstracts differences via `rcompat`.
 You build and run with your chosen runtime, and target **Web** or **Native**.

 ## Why `rcompat`

 Using `rcompat` keeps apps portable and future-proof:

-* no vendor lock-in to a single runtime
+* No vendor lock-in to a single runtime
-* one codebase, three runtimes
+* One codebase, three runtimes
-* unified stable interfaces insulate you from runtime churn
+* Unified stable interfaces insulate you from runtime churn
-* matches Primate's stance elsewhere (frontend, backend, database agnostic)
+* Matches Primate's stance elsewhere (frontend, backend, database agnostic)

 ## Run